 The NTSB has established procedures to request correction or revision to information covered by these guidelines based on its own discovery or by request or petition from the public.
-Anyone believing that information disseminated by NTSB does not adhere to the quality guidelines should make a specific request for correction or reconsideration in writing to:
+If you believe that information disseminated by NTSB does not adhere to the quality guidelines, you may submit a specific request for correction or reconsideration in writing to:

 National Transportation Safety Board

 490 L'Enfant Plaza, SW

 Your name, telephone number, address and/or e-mail address.